-- Operate the device in proper technical condition and fail-safe condition only. - The operator is responsible for interference-free operation of the device.
+- Operate the device only if it is in proper technical condition, free from errors and faults. - The operator is responsible for interference-free operation of the device.

-Conversions to the device
+Modifications to the device

-Unauthorized modifications to the device are not permitted and can lead to unforeseeable dangers
+Unauthorized modifications to the device are not permitted and can lead to unforeseeable dangers!